SHihozs/Trading/README.md

 4) use url *localhost/your folder in htdoc for keep all file/home.php
 5) if you want to be *root* using *ID = root & PW = 123*

-*This rep is my school project
+*This rep is my school project.

 *I apologize if there are any errors.